-- 1. Campus standards do not allow alcoholic beverages, including empty alcohol containers on campus. - 2.
-All persons in the presence of alcohol confronted by a university official (i.e., Resident Assistants, Graduate Assistants, Coordinators for Residence Life, and Campus Safety and Security) will be documented for a policy violation.
+- 1. Campus standards do not allow alcoholic beverages, including empty alcohol containers on campus. - All persons in the presence of alcohol confronted by a university official (i.e., Campus Safety, Residence Life and Student Conduct staff, including Resident Assistants) will be documented for a policy violation.
 All alcohol and items containing alcohol will be disposed of and/or confiscated.
 Beer bongs and/or other paraphernalia used in the consumption of alcohol may be confiscated and/or destroyed. - 3.
-Use or possession of alcohol by students off campus is subject to local laws and university discipline. - 4.
-Undesirable behavior both on and off campus resulting from on- or off-campus use of alcohol is subject to university discipline. - 5.
-Hosting groups or parties where large numbers of persons and/or large quantities of alcohol are present is a flagrant violation of the alcohol policy and is subject to increased sanctions. - 6.
+Use or possession of alcohol by students off campus is subject to local laws and University discipline. - 4.
+Undesirable behavior both on and off campus resulting from on or off campus use of alcohol is subject to University discipline. - 5.
+Hosting groups or parties where large numbers of persons and/or large quantities of alcohol are present is a flagrant violation. - 6.
 Possession of a keg on campus is a flagrant violation of the alcohol policy and is subject to increased sanctions.
 The University reserves the right to confiscate and hold all kegs, party balls, taps and other alcohol paraphernalia. - 7.
 No alcohol related, or similarly offensive posters, stickers, caps, lights, etc., may be displayed in residence hall windows or on the outside of doors.
 Bottle caps are not allowed on ceilings or walls. - 8.
-Due to the risks involved to the health and safety of CLU students, competitive drinking events and games are prohibited both on and off campus.
-Planning or participating in such events will result in university disciplinary action for organizers and participants.
+Due to health and safety risks, competitive drinking events and games are prohibited both on and off campus.
+Planning or participating in such events will result in University disciplinary action for organizers and participants.